dddrrreee/cs140e-25win/labs/7-uart/README.md

 Note:
   - do the GPIO pins first (top of page 10) "GPIO pins should be setup first before enabling the UART"
+  - figure out all registers you can ignore and set them to the default values.
 ------------------------------------------------